PigeonProtocolConsortium/pigeon-spec/README.md

 # Prior Art

-Pigeon borrows many of the ideas set forth by the Secure Scuttlebutt protocol.
+Pigeon borrows many of the ideas set forth by the [Secure Scuttlebutt protocol](https://ssbc.github.io/scuttlebutt-protocol-guide/).
 It is my opinion that SSB is one of the most innovative protocols created in recent years.
-Without the research and efforts of the SSBC, this project would not be possible, so a big thanks goes out to all the people who make SSB possible.
+Without the research and efforts of the [Secure Scuttlebutt Consortium](https://github.com/ssbc), this project would not be possible, so a big thanks goes out to all the people who make SSB possible.

 I've also been inspired by the compactness and minimalism of [SQLite, which should serve as a role model for all of us](https://www.sqlite.org/talks/wroclaw-20090310.pdf).